Key Takeaways:

-As the opioid epidemic continues to plague the nation, many people find themselves concerned over the risk these drugs can pose for themselves and their loved ones.
+As the opioid epidemic continues to plague the nation, many people find themselves concerned about the risks these drugs can pose.
 As a result, it has become easy to misidentify other drugs as contributors to the opioid problem.

 One of these commonly misconstrued substances is ketamine.
-Of course, while ketamine is not an opioid, these drugs can have similar effects, and ketamine can still be dangerous when misused.
+Of course, while ketamine is not an opioid, these drugs can have similar effects.
+In addition, ketamine can still be dangerous when misused.
 Understanding exactly what ketamine is and how it works can help keep you and your loved ones safe.

 What Is Ketamine?

-Ketamine is a dissociative anesthetic that can produce hallucinogenic effects.
-It is known for its ability to distort perceptions of sight and sound, as well as make those who use it feel disconnected and out of control.
+Ketamine is a dissociative anesthetic that can produce hallucinogenic effects and create an altered state.
+The drug is known for its ability to distort perceptions of sight and sound, as well as affect the body, making those who use it feel disconnected and out of control.

-It is typically used by injecting the substance directly into the bloodstream and is a short-acting “dissociative anesthetic” that allows patients to feel disconnected from their surroundings and physical discomfort when used in a medical environment.
+Ketamine is typically used by injecting the substance directly into the bloodstream.
+As a short-acting “dissociative anesthetic,” it allows patients to feel disconnected from their surroundings and physical discomfort when used in a medical environment.

 However, some people may use this drug illicitly for its ability to produce feelings of sedation, hallucinations, pain relief, and detachment.
+Ketamine abuse refers to the recurring, unsupervised use of ketamine outside of its intended clinical or veterinary boundaries.
+Illicit users often take much higher, dangerous doses to achieve an intoxicating, hallucinogenic effect, and the drug works quickly, with noticeable physical and behavioral changes often appearing within minutes of ingestion.
 This drug has even been used to facilitate sexual assault due to its ability to cause immobility and amnesia.

 In 1999, ketamine became classified as a Schedule III non-narcotic substance under the Controlled Substances Act.
-Currently, it maintains an accepted medical use for short-term sedation and anesthesia and is available as a nasal spray for treatment-resistant depression in certified medical environments.
+Currently, it maintains an accepted medical use for short-term sedation and anesthesia.
+Recently, it has been made available as a nasal spray for treatment-resistant depression in certified medical environments.

 However, it is important to understand that, even with its clinical applications, ketamine maintains a potential for abuse, as well as physical and psychological dependence, and should not be used recreationally.